Aymara people: Inca subjugation of the Aymara

 Rather than one ethnically homogenous group, the Aymara consisted of sometimes warring clans of differing dialects, traditions and geographic distribution.
-Among them were the Huamallas, Hatuncollas, Chuquitos and Azángaros, and, the Lupaqa and Colla.
+Among them were the Huamallas, Hatuncollas, Chuquitos and Azángaros, and the Lupaqa and Colla.
 Their loyalty remained to their village and their local chiefs.

 Unlike the many groups of Indigenous peoples who lost every vestige of their cultures under Inca rule, the Aymara civilisation survived, at least partially.
 The Aymara insurrections were violent but also organised and persistent (one of twelve years duration).
 In the end, though, the Aymara were unsuccessful in throwing off the Inca.
 The outcome was harsh retribution in the form of executions or exile.

 In addition to this direct punishment, the Aymara were increasingly subjugated by the building of civil, military, agricultural and religious infrastructure through their lands, removal of their sons to Cusco for education, taxation in the form of relinquishing sacred objects to the Inca.
 The Aymara were also required to give labour and military service to the Inca.

 Moreover, groups of Aymara were removed from their village to work in other parts of the Empire, the number of Aymara living in Cusco itself was limited and colonists from elsewhere in the Empire were settled in the region.

 Spanish colonial era

 Conquistadors

 Christopher Colombus set sail from Castile, Spain, in August 1492 to find a western sea passage to the spice rich East Indies.
 In 1513, Vasco Núñez de Balboa crossed the Isthmus of Panama into the Pacific Ocean.
-Twenty-nine years later, on 16 November 1532, explorer and conquistador, Francisco Pizarro, travelled south from La Isla Gorgona lured by stories of silver, gold and precious gems.
+Twenty-nine years later, on 16 November 1532, the explorer and conquistador Francisco Pizarro travelled south from La Isla Gorgona lured by stories of silver, gold and precious gems.
 On reaching Cajamarca, a town about 2000 km north of Cusco, Pizarro met and captured Atahualpa.
 Atahualpa, known for his tyrannical rule, was executed in July 1533.

 Pizarro reached Cusco by 1534.
 Some Native groups saw the Spaniards as liberators and lent support to Pizarro.
 Pizarro also secured a lineage of Inca puppet rulers, including Manco Inca Yupanqui.
 Manco Inca Yupanqui was ill treated by Pizarro's men.
 He escaped then returned with tens of thousands warriors, forcing Cusco into siege.
 After ten months, and the arrival of Spanish reinforcements, Manco Inca Yupanqui withdrew.

 Having secured Cusco, Pizarro continued south with the resources, wealth and infrastructure of the Inca and Native labour.
 He benefited from the lack of cohesion between the Altiplano ethnic groups.
-He had unstoppable soldiers and weapons.
 In 1542, Spain created the Viceroyalty of Peru.